This 90-second YouTube video explains how a Canadian can take advantage of the expiry of a limitation period to avoid paying a debt.

 The relevant limitation period for you is the province in which you live.
 In the context of unsecured consumer debt, limitation periods can be summarized as follows:

-2-year limitation period: British Columbia, Alberta, Sasktachewan, Ontario and New Brunswick
+2-year limitation period: British Columbia, Alberta, Saskatchewan, Ontario, New Brunswick and Nova Scotia.

 3-year limitation period: Quebec

-6-year limitationn period: Manitoba, Nova Scotia, Newfoundland, PEI, and the three territories
+6-year limitationn period: Manitoba, Newfoundland, PEI, and the three territories

 One of the reasons why Canadians are ignorant about limitation periods is because--for many of the people who provide goods or services to Canadians experiencing debt problems--it would simply be bad for business to share this information with consumers!